ShameGod/goLang/README.md

 Similat to all the languages
 Except :
 * it is initialized to 0 value initially (0 of the expected type)
-* it has a fixed size
+* it has a fixed size but is not immutable (we can change its values)

 ![image](https://user-images.githubusercontent.com/42012627/180615715-70e8d624-79ce-472a-a80c-7916e2725a43.png)
 this is how we declare an array of size 5